 In Uganda, thousands of jubilant people gave a rapturous welcome to their new Head of State on Friday (13 April).

-In Uganda, thousands of jubilant people gave a rapturous welcome to their new Head of State on Friday (13 April).
+Background: In Uganda, thousands of jubilant people gave a rapturous welcome to their new Head of State on Friday (13 April).
 Exiled leader Professor Yusufu Lule flew to Entebbe from Tanzania to claim the office of the fugitive President, Field Marshal Idi Amin.
 Professor Lule was the chairman of the Uganda National Liberation Front (UNLF), which backed by Tanzanian troops, pledged to bring down the government of Idi Amin.

 SYNOPSIS: After two weeks spent virtually under siege, Kampala was clam as Professor Yusufu Lule's plane arrived at Entebbe Airport, and he was greeted by tribal drums, and traditional dancing.